 The Louisville Zoo is a great place to take your toddler for a day of fun when the weather is nice.
-Obviously, the main attraction at the Louisville Zoo is the wildlife, but there are a lot of other fun things to do with your toddler at the zoo that has nothing to do with animals: a splash water park, several playgrounds, and a carousel.
+In addition to the wildlife, there are plenty of other fun things to do with your toddler at the zoo that have nothing to do with animals: a splash water park, several playgrounds, and a carousel.
 Best of all, kids under 3 are admitted for free.
 Children ages 3-11 are $11.75 and adults are $16.25.
 Discounts are offered during the winter months.

 Henry's Ark Petting Zoo is an exotic animal petting zoo in Prospect, Kentucky, about 20 minutes outside of Louisville.
-The petting zoo features animals such as water buffalos, capabras, emu, llamas, zebras, yaks, camels, ostriches, and an albino peacock, among others.
-Admission to Henry's Ark Petting Zoo is free.
+The petting zoo features animals such as water buffalos, capybaras, emu, llamas, zebras, yaks, camels, ostriches, and an albino peacock, among others.
+Admission is free.

-Parents throughout Kentuckiana rave about how much their kids love All About Kids.
-All About Kids is a 47,000-square-foot sports center where kids can take classes in gymnastics, cheerleading, swimming, dance, and taekwondo.
-For younger kids, there is the Inflatable Fun Zone featuring inflatable mazes, slides, tunnels, and ball pits your toddler will love so much that you'll have to drag them home.
+Parents throughout Kentucky rave about how much their kids love All About Kids, a 47,000-square-foot sports center where kids can take classes in gymnastics, cheerleading, swimming, dance, and taekwondo.
+For younger kids, there is the Inflatable Fun Zone featuring inflatable mazes, slides, tunnels, and ball pits your toddler will love so much that you'll have to drag him home.

-To get to Huber's Farm, you have to take a lengthy drive through the country, but it's definitely worth it when you get there.
+Huber's Farm is about a 30-minute drive outside of Louisville, but it's definitely worth it when you get there.
 Huber's Farm has a ton of things to occupy your toddler: wagon rides, a petting zoo, a cornfield maze, a train, and playgrounds.
 In the fall, your toddler will enjoy picking the perfect pumpkin from Huber's huge pumpkin patch.
 Some of the activities are free and some have an admission cost, but it's really easy to fill an entire day at Huber's Farm.

 Though many of the exhibits at the Louisville Science Center are geared toward school-aged children, there are plenty of things toddlers can enjoy there too.
 Exhibits that use bubbles, building blocks, or bright colors attract the attention of little ones, and there is even a room for younger kids.

-You can always read to your kids at home, but if you just need to get out of the house and let someone else do the reading for a change, you may want to check out Story Time Tuesdays at the Pottery Barn in Oxmoor Mall.
+If you need to get out of the house and let someone else do the reading for a change, you may want to check out Story Time Tuesdays at the Pottery Barn in Oxmoor Mall.
 Kids receive a free gift after attending five story sessions.

-Metro Louisville is home to more than 100 parks covering more than 14,000 acres, ensuring that it's easy to get outdoors no matter where you live in Louisville, you're probably just a few miles away from a park.
+Metro Louisville has more than 100 parks covering more than 14,000 acres, ensuring that it's easy to get outdoors no matter where you live.
 Every park has different amenities, but those with splash parks, playgrounds, and sandboxes are most likely to appeal to your toddler.

-Louisville Nature Center is a place where you can explore, learn about, and enjoy plants and animals in a natural setting.
+The Louisville Nature Center is a place where you can explore, learn about, and enjoy plants and animals in a natural setting.
 The spacious center features butterfly and dragonfly gardens, wildlife exhibits, hiking through Beargrass Creek State Nature Preserve, and children's activities.
-If your toddler is a fan of flowers, butterflies, and animals, she will love the Louisville Nature Center.
+If your toddler is a fan of flowers, butterflies, and animals, she will love this preserve.

-There are tons of free events for children of all ages going on every day at Louisville Free Public Library locations all over the city.
+There are tons of free events for children of all ages going on every day at Louisville public library locations all over the city.
 Babies and toddlers especially enjoy story time at the library, which is interactive—many times the library brings in surprises like a bluegrass band or even a mobile petting zoo.